open-cluster-management-io/policy-collection/community/CM-Configuration-Management/acm-app-pv-backup/README.md

 1. For the `pacman` app:

 - update the  `hdr-app-configmap` and set `backup.nsToBackup: "[\"pacman-ns\"]"`
-- update the [acm-app-backup-placement](./resources/policy-sets/acm-app-backup-policy-set.yaml) PlacementRule to match the just the `managed-1`, `managed-2` clusters.
+- update the [acm-app-backup-placement](./resources/policy-sets/acm-app-backup-policy-set.yaml) PlacementRule to match just the `managed-1`, `managed-2` clusters.
 - on the hub, create the `pacman-policy-ns` namespace and apply the install and backup policies and the placement rules.

 `oc project pacman-policy-ns`